RuthA120/SentimentAnalysis/design_documentation.md

 - Functions
   - `analyzeTweetSentiment`: Analyzes a tweet's sentiment by tokenizing the twee, applying sentiment scores, and handling specific cases like negation or frustration terms to adjust the final score.

-**Main**
-- Acts as the driver of the program, deals with file reading, sentiment analysis, and the accuracy calculation.
-- Functions
-  - `readTestSentiments`: Reads test sentiment scores from a file and stores them in a map.
-  - `readUserFile`: Reads tweets from a file, creating `Tweet` objects.
-  - `main`: Coordinates the analysis process, initializes tweets and sentiment analyzer, processes each tweet for sentiment, compares results with test data, and calculates accuracy.

 **Tweet**
 - Represents a tweet with relevant metadata, storing both the tweet's content and sentiment data.
 - Attributes